 How Can Physiotherapy Help?

-Physiotherapy is one of the best treatments for managing facet joint syndrome because it can help reduce inflammation and improve mobility in affected areas.
+Physio is one of the best treatments for managing facet joint syndrome because it can help reduce inflammation and improve mobility in affected areas.
 It can also help strengthen muscles around the affected area to provide additional support and reduce strain on the back muscles while performing daily activities such as walking or sitting down at a desk.
-Common techniques used during physiotherapy sessions include stretching exercises, massage therapy, ultrasound therapy, and even electrical stimulation to reduce pain levels and promote healing.
+Common techniques used during physio sessions include stretching exercises, soft tissue techniques, myofascial work, ultrasound, and even electrical stimulation to reduce pain levels and promote healing.

 Facet joint syndrome is a painful condition that can severely limit your range of motion if left untreated.
-While medications may provide temporary relief from symptoms such as inflammation and muscle spasms, physiotherapy offers long-term relief by helping you maintain your flexibility while reducing pain levels so you can return to everyday activities without discomfort.
+While medications may provide temporary relief from symptoms such as inflammation and muscle spasms, physiotherapists offer long-term relief by helping you maintain your flexibility while reducing pain levels so you can return to everyday activities without discomfort.